Skip to Main Content

 Work Study students are eligible, and encouraged to apply.

-Under the direction of the Circulation Supervisor, Circulation Student Assistants provide equitable, quality, and user-centered service to members of a diverse campus community and to the public at the University of Washington Bothell/Cascadia College Campus Library.
+Under the supervision of the Circulation Supervisor and general direction of Circulation staff, Circulation Student Assistants provide equitable, quality, and user-centered service to members of a diverse campus community and to the public at the University of Washington Bothell and Cascadia College Campus Library.
 Individuals in this role shelve, retrieve, shift, and search for library materials in support of daily operations and user access to library collections.
-Student Assistants also build library displays and contribute to social media efforts to promote the library's collections and services, and may perform routine office support functions or assist with special projects as needed.
+Student Assistants also create library displays and contribute to the student-led library blog to promote the library's collections and services, and may perform routine office support functions or assist with special projects as needed.

 Specific duties include: